Campus and Malone-related Sexual Misconduct Policy

 Student or employee sexual misconduct which occurs off Malone property or time, may be cause for disciplinary action against a student or employee, up to and including termination or expulsion, as appropriate, if such conduct has occurred in connection with any Malone business, program or activity, or if it reflects adversely upon the safety, well-being or other legitimate interests of Malone, its employees or students.

-Both the accuser and accused have the following rights: to receive an explanation of Malone investigative and hearing process; to have a fair, partial and relatively speedy hearing; to have someone accompany them throughout the hearing; to know ahead of time the names of witnesses to be called at the hearing; to testify (or not to testify) on their own behalf; to be informed in a timely manner about the outcome of the hearing; to have a closed hearing, unless both parties otherwise agree, and an appropriate appeal process.
+Both the accuser and accused have the following rights: To receive an explanation of Malone investigative and hearing process; to have a fair, partial, and relatively speedy hearing; to have someone accompany them throughout the hearing; to know ahead of time the names of witnesses to be called at the hearing; to testify (or not to testify) on their own behalf; to be informed in a timely manner about the outcome of the hearing; to have a closed hearing, unless otherwise agreed by Malone, and an appropriate appeal process.
 Also, the accused and accuser are bound by rules of confidentiality regarding the investigative and hearing process.

 Furthermore, the accuser has the rights: not to have irrelevant past sexual history discussed during the hearing; to remain silent for the entire proceeding and to inspect evidence presented; to make a victim impact statement if the accused has been found to violate Malone standards; and not to have his or her identity revealed outside the confidential proceedings, without consent, except to those with a legitimate need to know such information or as otherwise required or permitted by law.

 The accused has the right to an explanation of the charges, to be presumed innocent, and to remain silent or to testify on his or her behalf.